liferay-search/liferay-docs/en/deployment/articles-dxp/04-securing-liferay/10-saml/02-setting-up-identity-provider.markdown

     are also encrypted.

-    **Service Provider Connections:** This tab manages any Service Providers connected to this @product@ instance.
+    **Service Provider Connections:** This tab manages any Service Providers connected to this @sharepoint@ instance.

     See below for more information on the Identity Provider and Service Provider Connections tabs.

 5. After you save your certificate and private key information, check the *Enabled* box at the top of the General tab and click *Save*.
-    You successfully set @product@ up as a SAML Identity Provider!
+    You successfully set @sharepoint@ up as a SAML Identity Provider!

 ## Changing the Identity Provider Settings

-To configure @product@'s SAML Identity Provider Settings, navigate to the *Identity Provider* tab of the SAML Admin Control Panel entry.
+To configure @sharepoint@'s SAML Identity Provider Settings, navigate to the *Identity Provider* tab of the SAML Admin Control Panel entry.

 The *Identity Provider* tab includes these options: